African blue tit: Location

-The African blue tit is found in Northern Africa and the Canary Islands.
-It is wide spread on the Islands of Tenerife and Gran Canaria, but scarce in local populations on Fuerteventura and Lanzarote.
+The African blue tit is found in Northern Africa, Pantelleria and the Canary Islands.
+It is widespread on the Islands of Tenerife and Gran Canaria, but scarce in local populations on Fuerteventura and Lanzarote.

 Description

 The African blue tit ranges from 11–12 cm in size.
 It is a small, sharp-billed, compact tit.
 The nominate race has a forehead and supercilium to centre of nape white, crown deep glossy blue, becoming blackish on the neck, with a blue dorsal and yellow ventral body.
 The song is a variable repetition of one or two notes.

 Diet

 The species is known to consume a variety of caterpillars.
-The diet is not significantly different from C. caeruleus.
+The diet is not significantly different from the Eurasian blue tit.

 Habitat

 The African blue tit prefers temperate forests, both low and high lying.
 Lowlands area preferred on Fuerteventura and Lanzarote, but populations on Tenerife and Gran Canaria prefer montane forests.

 Breeding

 The species breeds from February to July, and also possibly from October to January.
 It usually breeds earlier at lower levels compared to in montane areas.
 Egg-laying occurs when the photoperiod is longer, and extra-pair mates are chosen and synchronises with the highest density of caterpillars available for prey.
 This is a resident species—juveniles remain at their natal site; they do not disperse once they fledge.